FWMSH/Constellation/control_server/README.md

 ### Schedule tab

-The schedule tab allows you to modify the power on/power off schedule for the `gallery`.
-Each day can have one power on and one power off; neither are required.
+The schedule tab allows you to set recurring or one-off events within the `gallery`.
+The following options are available:

+* Send power off and power on commands
+* Refresh the `component`s
+* Set the `exhibit`

+Note that sending power off and power on commands may affect different `component`s differently.
+For `Projector`s, this will sleep or wake them.
+For `Wake on LAN` devices with shutdown permitted, the machine will be shutdown.

 ### Issues tab